Like anything, soil is expensive because people are willing to buy it. If nobody bought soil, its price would drop to zero. That's economics, baby!

 One major realization you'll have in studying soil-building is that the majority of these macronutrients and trace minerals are naturally present in most native geology (sand, silt, rocks).

-Further, that a thriving soil microbiome can readily extract these elements, via creation of carbonic and acetic acids - making them bioavailable to plants.
+Further, that a thriving soil microbiome can readily extract these elements, via creation of carbonic and acetic acids and microbial weathering - making them bioavailable to plants.

-In fact, carbon and nitrogen are really the only two soil components which you'll have to introduce that aren't already in high enough quantities in native soil.
+In fact, carbon and nitrogen are really the only two soil components which you'll have to introduce in sizable quantities if you've got poor or degraded native soil.

 Almost all plants can extract the carbon from the air, while specialized "nitrogen-fixing" bacteria can extract the nitrogen.

-If you team up with the right species to extract these two critical components for your soil, and you do it in large enough volume, you'll be able to build as much soil as you need.
+If you team up with the right species to extract these two critical components for your soil, and you do it in large enough volume, you'll be able to build just about as much soil as you could ever need.